Professional organizing: Konmari method

 In the konmari method of Marie Kondo, one begins by collecting all of one's belongings, one category at a time, and then chooses to keep only the things that spark joy and choose a place for everything from then on.
 Kondo advises to start the process of decluttering by quickly and completely throwing away what is in the house that does not inspire joy.
 Following this philosophy will recognize the utility of each item, and help the owner learn more about themselves, which will help them more easily decide what to keep or discard.

 Kondo says her method is partly inspired by the Shintō religion.
 Decluttering and organizing things properly can be a spiritual practice in Shintoism, which is concerned with the energy or divine spirit (kami) of things and the right way of living (kannagara).
 This can be done by showing the valuable objects you own as (not necessarily actual monetary value) so that you can value the object.

+No-mess decluttering method

+Developed by author and blogger Dana K. White, the "No-Mess Decluttering Method" is designed specifically for individuals who experience "decluttering paralysis" or are easily overwhelmed by traditional methods that require emptying a space entirely (the "pull everything out" approach).
+A key rule of the method is "taking it there right now," which eliminates the creation of "keep piles" or "sorting piles" that can lead to a larger mess if the decluttering session is interrupted.
+The method prioritizes "progress and only progress," and follows a fixed five-step process: